fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-* Added: Compatibility with Theme Sober (by Uixthemes).
+* Added: Compatibility with theme Sober (by Uixthemes).
 * Added: Conditional visibility for checkout steps based on available substeps.
 * Improved: Exclude development files from installable zip packages for this plugin.
 * Improved: Display checked checkbox in substep review text as "yes", instead of showing the actual checkbox value.